fluencelabs/nox/docs/src/quickstart/publish.md

 # Publishing your app
+In Fluence network, app is deployed by uploading the Wasm code to Swarm, and publishing hash-address of the code to the Fluence smart contract.

+It is possible to specify desired cluster size along with the hash-address.
+Cluster size sets the required number of real-time workers in the cluster hosting the app.
+Note that app would wait in the queue until there is enough free workers to create a cluster of the desired size.

 ## Connect to Swarm and Ethereum Rinkeby
 To publish a backend app to Fluence network, you need to upload it to Swarm, and then send its location in Swarm to a Fluence smart contract on Ethereum Rinkeby testnet.